ImeneYAHIAOUI/MusicML/README.md

 - **MIDI Visualizer & Player** : Enables users to witness their musical creations come to life interactively and instantly.
 - **Monaco Editor** : External validator for our DSL, enhancing the editing and validation process.

+Furthermore, we've introduced additional scenarios to showcase the capabilities of our language :
+- **Pitch Bend Scenario**: Implemented the bass track from "Billie Jean" with added pitch bend using control commands (CC), demonstrated in `scenario5.sh`.

+- **Regions Scenario**: Defined measures and regions for the drum track in "Billie Jean," specifying the order of play, demonstrated in `scenario6.sh`.

+- **Sections Scenario**: Implemented the beginning of "Billie Jean" in two distinct sections (A and B), each with specific instructions for drum, bass, and vocal tracks, implemented in `scenario7.sh`.

 ## Content

 The repository contains the following: